 Riverfront Regional Park is a 2.2 mile moderately trafficked loop trail located near Healdsburg, California that features a lake and is rated as moderate.
-The trail is primarily used for hiking, trail running, and fishing and is accessible year-round.
+The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 $7 parking. great place to take your dogs for a walk

 It's a great place to walk my dog.